“What’s in a name? that which we call a rose

 With all of these changes, the problem most people now have is figuring out who is authoritative for naming.
 We see so many variations, and inevitably someone will pipe up in a hort.net thread or Facebook posting to point out that the name used is incorrect.
 How are people supposed to know?

 I used to use the RHS Plant Finder as my guide because of their relationship with Kew Gardens and the DNA sequencing there.
 But they didn’t really have a comprehensive, publicly available database.
 So instead I looked at IPNI, but again, I couldn’t really download a database to work with.
-Everything had to be looked up online, one at a time, and that was tedious.
+Everything had to be looked up online, one at a time, and their license only allowed 5000 records to be used.
 Then there was the USDA database which seemed to be more friendly, but it often seemed outdated.
 The Plant List looked really comprehensive, but they have weird usage terms that won’t let you use their databases for anything commercial, pretty much ruling out all nurseries and hort.net.

 I finally settled on Tropicos because it seemed to have a lot of records, was updated, and had a system that I could use to check plant names in bulk.